cog-master/cog-master/README.md

-✊I'm Salman, but I also go by @salmon, https://twitter.com/salunata123, or https://quine.sh/user/cog-master
+✊I'm Salman, but I also go by @salmon, https://twitter.com/salunata123

 🔥I'm into AI and Aws stuff